Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Valence Photoemission

-By comparing the valence-band PE spectrum of the indole-water solution to that of a 50~mM NaCl solution in water, we identified the emerging peak that exclusively corresponds to aqueous indole, shown in the inset of \autoref{fig:val-spec} with fitted contributions (green lines).
-We used two approaches for fitting the measurement, \ie, either one Gaussian or two Gaussians.
+By comparing the valence-band PE spectrum of the indole-water solution to that of a 50~mM NaCl solution in water, we identified the emerging peak that exclusively corresponds to aqueous-phase indole, shown in the inset of Figure~\ref{fig:val-spec} with fitted contributions (green lines).
+We used two approaches for fitting the measurement, \textit{i.e.}, either one Gaussian or two Gaussians.
 The binding energy extracted from the single-Gaussian fit is 7.65(1)~eV with a full width at half maximum (FWHM) of 1.18~eV.
 The spectral width reflects, in a non-trivial way, the reorganization energy of the solute upon single ionization.
 However, the observed 1.18~eV value is significantly larger than to be expected for aromatic molecules of similar size in solution~\cite{Tentscher:JPCB119:238}.
-Therefore, this immediately indicates that this band corresponds to the ionization from multiple orbitals, \ie, the peak spans at least two close-lying molecular orbitals.
-This tentative conclusion is supported by the corresponding gas-phase data, showing the HOMO and HOMO$-$1 orbitals to be separated by merely 0.45~eV, see \autoref{tab:vie}; the conclusion is further supported by the \emph{ab initio} calculations as we discuss below.
-The energies of these two orbitals (green dashed lines in the inset of \autoref{fig:val-spec}) have been extracted, from a fit using two Gaussians, to be 7.38 and 7.93~eV with a FWHM of 0.97~eV; the difference between the HOMO and HOMO$-$1 energies was fixed to 0.55~eV based on our calculations, see details below, and the amplitudes of the two transitions were set to be identical, assuming the same cross sections for ionization from HOMO and HOMO$-$1 orbitals of indole.
+Therefore, this immediately indicates that this band corresponds to the ionization from multiple orbitals, \textit{i.e.}, the peak spans at least two close-lying molecular orbitals.
+This tentative conclusion is supported by the corresponding gas-phase data, showing the HOMO and HOMO$-$1 orbitals to be separated by merely 0.45~eV, see Table~\ref{tab:vie}.
+It is further supported by the previously reported valence photoelectron spectrum of aqueous-phase tryptophan~\cite{Roy:JPCB122:3723} as well as by our \emph{ab initio} calculations as we discuss below.
+The energies of these two orbitals (green dashed lines in the inset of Figure~\ref{fig:val-spec} have been extracted, from a fit using two Gaussians, to be 7.38 and 7.93~eV with a FWHM of 0.97~eV; the difference between the HOMO and HOMO$-$1 energies was fixed to 0.55~eV based on our calculations, see details below, and the amplitudes of the two transitions were set to be identical, assuming the same cross sections for ionization from HOMO and HOMO$-$1 orbitals of indole.
+The extracted energies are in good agreement with the published photoelectron-spectroscopy data for aqueous-phase tryptophan,~\cite{Roy:JPCB122:3723} with HOMO and HOMO$-$1 energies of 7.3~eV and 8.0~eV, respectively.